- 1 FACT: All anti-snoring devices have side-effects

 FACT: All anti-snoring devices have side-effects

-In this Anti-Snoring Device Guide, I review the key factors to consider.
+Considering an Anti-Snoring Device?
+In this post, I review the key factors to look for.
 My advice is to know what you want before you buy.
-In this Guide, I will make you aware of the risks, side-effects and financial hazards involved with anti-snoring devices.
-I have been involved in sleep for over 20 years.
+I will make you aware of the risks, side-effects and financial hazards involved with anti-snoring devices.
+I’ve been involved in sleep for over 20 years.
 Learn more about me: Adrian Zacher.

 This piece is NOT about promoting an anti-snoring device.
 There are no adverts, sponsorships or ‘powered by’ here.

 With multiple anti-snoring devices to choose from, you may well be confused which is best for you.
-Here is an easy-to-understand, impartial guide about anti-snoring devices – beginning with the basics.
+Here is an easy-to-understand, impartial guide – beginning with the basics.

-This Guide reviews top-level features and benefits of Over-the-Counter (OTC) versus custom-made, prescription anti-snoring devices, to help you find what’s best for you.
+This Expert post reviews top-level features and benefits of Over-the-Counter (OTC) versus custom-made, prescription anti-snoring devices.
 I cover this in-depth in our FREE “How to Choose a ‘Mouthpiece’ Guide“.

 |Criteria||Over the Counter (OTC)||Prescription & Custom Made|